OfficeDev/SAP-GWM-SharePoint-Provider-Hosted-App/Readme.md

 This sample requires the following:

-Microsoft Visual Studio 2013 Update 4 or later.
+ - Microsoft Visual Studio 2013 Update 4 or later.

-Office Developer Tools for Visual Studio 2013 March, 2014, version or later.
+ - Office Developer Tools for Visual Studio 2013 March, 2014, version or later.
 (This is included in Update 2 of Visual Studio 2013.)

-A Office 365 Developer Site in an Office 365 domain that is associated with a Azure AD tenancy.
+ - A Office 365 Developer Site in an Office 365 domain that is associated with a Azure AD tenancy.
 See Sign up for an Office 365 Developer Site, set up your tools and environment, and start deploying apps or How to: Create a Developer Site within your existing Office 365 subscription.

-A Gateway for Microsoft (GWM) deployed and configured in Microsoft Azure.
+ - A Gateway for Microsoft (GWM) deployed and configured in Microsoft Azure.
 See the document SAP Gateway to Microsoft Implementation Guide.

-An organization account in Microsoft Azure.
+ - An organization account in Microsoft Azure.
 See Create an organizational user account.

-A SAP OData endpoint with sample data in it.
+ - An SAP OData endpoint with sample data in it.
 See the document SAP Gateway to Microsoft Implementation Guide.

 #Key components of the sample
 The SellerDashboard solution includes eight projects, and it is divided into two categories: BoxXDataStudio and SellerDashboardStudio.